A Performance Portable Matrix Free Dense MTTKRP in GenTen: Conclusion

 \section{Conclusion}

-We introduce fast and memory efficient algorithms for matrix free dense MTTKRPs together with detailed performance analysis and evaluations on CPUs and GPUs.
-We extend the open-source GenTen package with our methods and demonstrate that state-of-the-art matrix based MTTKRPs need many GPUs to compute the same tensor decomposition that, when replaced with our MTTKRP, can be computed on a single device.
-Our methods have limitations. \cref{fig:single} shows that we have yet to achieve the efficiency of the matrix based MTTKRP-GEMM algorithm when the Khatri-Rao product matrix fits in device memory. \cref{tab:model} motivates us to further improve our caching strategies to achieve a higher percentage of the predicted infinite-cache time $T_\infty$.
-Such strategies include GEMM-like tilings of the output matrix and a Hilbert curve or ALTO-like \cite{alto} ordering of the input tensor to increase cache locality.
+We introduce fast and memory-efficient algorithms for matrix-free dense mode-$k$ MTTKRPs together with detailed performance analysis and evaluations on CPUs and GPUs.
+We extend the open-source GenTen package with our methods and demonstrate that state-of-the-art matrix-based MTTKRPs need many GPUs to compute the same tensor decomposition that, when replaced with our MTTKRP, can be computed on a single device.
+As a general rule, \emph{we recommend that a practitioner use the GEMM algorithm when product matrices fit into memory and highly optimized BLAS-3 rutines are available; otherwise, use the TILE algorithm with our heuristic for selecting $N_T$}.

+Our methods have limitations. \cref{fig:single} shows that we have yet to achieve the efficiency of the matrix-based MTTKRP-GEMM algorithm when the Khatri-Rao product matrix fits in device memory. \cref{tab:model} motivates us to further improve our caching strategies to achieve a higher percentage of the predicted infinite-cache time $T_\infty$.
+Our roofline analysis (\cref{fig:roofline}) shows that our TILE algorithm needs to move into the compute-bound regime to achieve higher throughput.
+Strategies to increase the arithmetic intensity include GEMM-like tilings of the output matrix: a 2D block tiling over the output matrix with shared memory caching, thread and warp tiling, and league-size/team-size auto-tuning---in short, mimicking GEMM without forming the product matrices.
+Additional optimizations include a Hilbert curve or ALTO-like \cite{alto} ordering of the input tensor to increase cache locality beyond the standard row-major layout.
+The optimizations stated above are future work.